On queen Bey's birthday, we examine all the records held by Beyoncé

 Records held by Beyoncé and Jay-Z together

 Beyoncé and Jay-Z are undoubtedly one of the most powerful couples in the world.
-With a combined net worth of USD 2.5 billion, the duo also holds the record for most Grammy wins by a married couple, with a total of 51 awards to their name.
-The Carters who have been married since 2008 and have three kids – earned a record USD 175 million collectively from June 2013 to June 2014, according to Forbes.
-Additionally, in 2017, the music couple splurged on a USD 88 million mega-mansion in the glitzy Bel-Air neighbourhood of Los Angeles – which ranks as the sixth-highest price for a home purchase in LA history.
+With a combined net worth of USD 2.5 billion (INR 2,06,78 crore approx.), the duo also holds the record for most Grammy wins by a married couple, with a total of 51 awards to their name.
+The Carters who have been married since 2008 and have three kids – earned a record USD 175 million (INR 1,447 crore approx.) collectively from June 2013 to June 2014, according to Forbes.
+Additionally, in 2017, the music couple splurged on a USD 88 million (INR 727 crore approx.) mega-mansion in the glitzy Bel-Air neighbourhood of Los Angeles – which ranks as the sixth-highest price for a home purchase in LA history.

 Social media records held by Beyoncé